Scientific Name

 Description

 Aloe 'Coral Fire' is a wild-looking succulent that forms a cluster of rosettes on a short trunk.
-The rosettes grow up to 8 inches (20 cm) in diameter.
-Leaves are dark green with white dashes, beautiful coral-colored margins, and teeth that darken with age.
-They are fleshy, upright, and up to 12 inches (30 cm) long.
-The marginal teeth are particularly showy when backlit and, while they look wicked, they are actually soft to the touch.
-The orange flowers rise just above the foliage in winter.
+The rosettes can reach 8 inches (20 cm) in diameter.
+The leaves are dark green with white dashes, beautiful coral-colored margins, and teeth that darken with age.
+They are fleshy, upright, triangular, and up to 12 inches (30 cm) long.
+The marginal teeth are particularly showy when backlit, and while they look wicked, they are soft to the touch.

 Hardiness